Ronald D. Liebowitz served as Middlebury’s 16th president from 2004 to 2015.

 A native of New York City, Liebowitz graduated in 1979 from Bucknell University, where he majored in economics and geography and competed as a varsity swimmer.
 A specialist in Russian economic and political geography, he received his doctorate from Columbia University.
 Liebowitz also twice attended Middlebury’s Russian School before arriving at Middlebury.
 Liebowitz joined the faculty at Middlebury in 1984 and was promoted to associate professor in 1988 and full professor in 1993.
 He was appointed provost in 1997 and began his presidency in July 2004.
 In 2009 Time Magazine named Liebowitz one of the 10 best college presidents in the country.
 In 2014, the Bucknell Alumni Association honored him as the recipient of the “Outstanding Achievement in a Chosen Profession” award.

-Now on sabbatical following the end of his presidency, Liebowitz and his wife Jessica live in Newton, Massachusetts with their three children, David Heschel, Shoshana, and Ezra.
+Liebowitz became the ninth president of Brandeis University on July 1, 2016.
+He and his wife, Jessica, live in Newton, Massachusetts with their three children, David Heschel, Shoshana, and Ezra.

 B.A., Bucknell University